-If you believe your rights under FBPA have been violated and you made efforts to resolve the problem with the collector, you can file a complaint HERE with the Georgia Department of Law's Consumer Protection Unit at the Attorney General's Office.
+If you believe your rights under FBPA have been violated and you made efforts to resolve the problem with the collector, you can file a complaint HERE with the Georgia Department of Law's Consumer Protection Division at the Attorney General's Office.
 If the collector has shown a pattern of similar violations, the Department may launch an investigation.

-Patient Right to Know (O.C.G.A.
+Patient Right to Know Law (O.C.G.A.
 Section 43-34A-5).
-Under this provision of the FBPA, you have the right to ask in advance about estimated charges for routine office visits, routine treatments, and lab tests.
+You have the right to ask in advance about estimated charges for routine office visits, routine treatments, and lab tests.
 Providers must disclose this information if you request it.
 If you believe your rights under this law have been violated, you can file a complaint with the Georgia Department of Law.
 Learn more HERE.